svmorris/http-remote-shell/README.md

 # Description
 http remote shell written with python-flask

-works on windows, linux and probably mac (mac is untested)
+server runs on windows, linux and probably mac (mac is untested)

 ### why?